weekiat-douze/missdirectory/README.md

 MissDirectory can help you create, visualize directory structures in a familiar CLI interface.
 It encourages template reusability with its placeholder feature which allows users to specify directory name for each generation.

-# Installation
+## Installation
-Recommended to create a directory to serve as a home for MissDirectory
+Download the jar file from the release and place it in a directory to serve as a home for MissDirectory
 ```
 java -jar missdirectory.jar
 ```

-# Tutorial
+## Implementation Details